ScottyG-29/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my first page

-I'm glad you are here.
-I plan to talk about ...
+For the first order of business, I would like to formally introduce myself.